-If you wish to transfer your deposit from one trip to another you must notify us at least 120 days prior to your original departure date and you must use your credit within 12 months of your original departure date.
+If you wish to transfer your deposit from one trip to another you must notify us at least 90 days prior to your original departure date.
 A fee of $150 per person will apply and will be deducted from your original deposit.
-If you notify us less than 120 days prior to the proposed departure date the refund policy applicable to cancellations will apply.
+If you notify us less than 90 days prior to the proposed departure date the refund policy applicable to cancellations will apply.

 How do I sign up?

-A $600 deposit will reserve your spot, and balances are due 4 months prior to the trip start date.
+A $600 deposit will reserve your spot, and balances are due 3 months prior to the trip start date.
 Spots are limited, and are first come-first serve.
-Don’t wait!
+Sign up here.

 Who should I contact for more info?